sudsho/jax-flax-tpu-training/README.md

 Vision Transformers are the canonical stress test for a TPU training
 stack: dense attention, big MLPs, and enough parameters that both tensor-parallel and data-parallel sharding matter.
-Reproducing ViT-B/16 in the modern Flax NNX API on a v4-8 slice is a compact way to
+This repo reproduces ViT-B/16 in the modern Flax NNX API on a v4-8 slice is a compact way to
 exercise: